vippsas/vipps-developers/settlements/ocr/README.md

 pagination_prev: null
 ---

-# Vipps settlements: OCR
+# Settlements: OCR

-OCR files are no longer provided by Vipps.
+OCR files are no longer provided.
-Invoice payments are made directly from the user to the merchant, so settlement files are provided by the bank, not Vipps.
+Invoice payments are made directly from the user to the merchant, so settlement files are provided by the bank, not Vipps MobilePay.

-Documentation for the legacy invoice solution: [Vipps Faktura](/downloads/settlements/ocr/vipps-invoice-api-vipps-faktura.pdf).
+Documentation for the legacy invoice solution: [Faktura](/downloads/settlements/ocr/vipps-invoice-api-vipps-faktura.pdf).